bioexcel/biobb_documentation/biobb_documentation/docs/source/files_structure.md

 ### .gitignore

-A **gitignore** file specifies intentionally untracked files that Git should ignore.
+A **.gitignore** file specifies intentionally untracked files that Git should ignore.

 ### LICENSE